soveran/relay/README.markdown

       ls
       mkdir -p bar/baz

-    $ relay recipe.sh myserver
+    $ relay -f recipe.sh server1 server2

-It will execute those commands on `myserver` and show the output.
+It will execute those commands on both servers and show the output.

-This last form accepts one file as the recipe and one or many servers:
+You can use each flag many times, so this is possible:

-    $ relay recipe.sh server1 server2 server3
+    $ relay -f recipe1.sh -f recipe2.sh server1 server2 server3

-You can also add your public key to a remote server's authorized keys file:

-    $ relay identify myserver

-Relay exposes the `execute` method, which returns the output of the command:

-    >> require "relay"
-    >> Relay.execute "echo foo", "myserver"
-    => ["foo\n"]

 Installation
 ------------

-    $ sudo gem install relay
+    $ gem install relay

 License
 -------